pinskylab/CamotesROMS/README.md

 - ROMS/ Data input and output from ROMS model.
 - scripts/ Raw R code versions of content in Jupyter notebooks, scripts called by notebooks, and a script to make Fig. S2 (eddy kinetic energy).

-Please contact malin.pinsky[at]rutgers.edu with questions.
+Please contact mpinsky[at]ucsc.edu with questions.

 ## Data Accessibility
 For data not on this git repo: